ErpNetDocs/tech/modules/financials/cost-accounting/calculate-distribution-function.md

 ### Example 2

 Let's see an example where the sum of the DistributedAmountBase of a cost type is not the cost type Distributed Cost Amount.
-A Cost distribution document is present with one cost type **CT1** with amount of **100.93**.
+A Cost Distribution document is present with one cost type **CT1** with amount of **100.93**.

 In the Outputs table the following rows are present: